🎭 What is a system prompt?

 A system prompt is a set of instructions sent to the model before any user interaction.
-It defines the AI's behavior, personality, constraints and capabilities for the entire conversation that follows.
+It defines the behavior, personality, constraints, and capabilities of the AI for the entire conversation that follows.

 In a conversation with an LLM, there are three levels of messages: